 The Mediterranean communities even in the Neolithic times, 3 thousand years BC, inhabited the island Vis, especially territory of today’s’ City of Vis.
 The name of the island Issa originates from that time and that is the name that the island still holds in the croatised version.

-Island Vis was the best kept secret of former Yugoslavian government – it was completely forbidden to foreign citizens to come on Vis, because it was significant Army base, but it emerged from a long period of isolation (1945- 1989) with untouched natural beauty.
+Island Vis was the best-kept secret of former Yugoslavian government – it was completely forbidden to foreign citizens to come on Vis because it was significant Army base, but it emerged from a long period of isolation (1945- 1989) with untouched natural beauty.

 One of these beautiful places is the Blue Grotto – Blue cave.
-This place was proclaimed as national natural heritage in 1951.
-It is a cave with entrance from sea, with unique form that enables almost magical natural light show to appear in its’ inside.
+This place was proclaimed as a national natural heritage in 1951.
+It is a cave with entrance from the sea, with a unique form that enables almost magical natural light show to appear in its’ inside.
 Somewhere around noon, the sun’s rays are reflected through an underwater entrance creating a fascinating blueness.
 This unique sight can only be seen on a sunny day when the sea is calm.

 Main town Lastovo can be explored by enjoyable hiking tour through forested roads.
-Lastovo is very popular area for scuba divers because of its’ rich underwater life and sunk ships from past times.
+Lastovo is a very popular area for scuba divers because of its’ rich underwater life and sunk ships from past times.

 Korčula’s abundant culture and history helped define its popular name ‘Little Dubrovnik’, a wonderfully romantic promenade runs through the town by the city walls and is teeming with lively cafes.
-Korcula town is also claimed to be the birth place of Marco Polo.
+Korcula town is also claimed to be the birthplace of Marco Polo.